Compact Web Language (COWEL)

 Every directive has three parts:

-directive = "", directive-name, [ group ], [ "{", { markup-element }, "}" ]; directive-name = directive-name-character - digit, { directive-name-character }; directive-name-character = "_" | digit | ?
+directive-splice = "\", directive-name, [ group ], [ block ]; directive-name = directive-name-char - digit, { directive-name-char }; directive-name-char = "_" | digit | ?
 ASCII alphabetic character ?;

 4.5.1.
 Directive names